Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Applications

-\paragraph{Minimax (Sub-)Optimality.}Surprisingly, there seems to be no work (explicitly) establishing the minimax rate under the assumptions of \cref{prop:lp-norm-squared} with fixed and Gaussian design.
-We now show that the rate from \cref{prop:lp-norm-squared} is optimal up to a $\polylog d$-factor for a worst-case fixed design matrix that is column-normalized.
+Surprisingly, however, there seems to be no work (explicitly) establishing the minimax rate under the \emph{worst-case} fixed and Gaussian design.
+We now show that the rate from \cref{prop:lp-norm-squared} is optimal (up to $p$-dependent-factor) for a worst-case fixed design matrix that is column-normalized.
 To that end, we explicitly construct a column-normalized data matrix as a hard instance.
 This is similar in spirit to a line of research investigating particularly hard design matrices \citep{Rigollet2010exponentialscreeningoptimalrates,Zhang2017,Pathak2024design,Foygel2011fastrate,Dalalyan2017}.
-At the same time, we show that the rate from \cref{prop:lp-norm-squared} is sub-optimal for the Gaussian design matrix. \begin{theorem} Let $p\in(1,2)$, $1/p+1/q=1$ and let $\tau=1$ for simplicity.
+At the same time, we show that the rate from \cref{prop:lp-norm-squared} is sub-optimal for the Gaussian design. \begin{theorem} Let $p\in[1+1/\log d,2)$, $1/p+1/q=1$ and let $\tau=1$ for simplicity.
 Assume that $n^{p/2} \leq d \leq n^{q/2}$.
 There exists a design matrix $\X\in\RR^{n\times d}$ that is column normalized \eqref{eq:column-normalization}, such that the minimax in-sample risk satisfies

 where the infimum is taken over all estimators and $c_p>0$ is a constant that may depend on $p$.
-If $\X$ is Gaussian, let $ n\log n \leq d \leq n^{q/2}$ and $p\in[ 1+c_1/\log \log d,2)$ for some universal constant $c_1>0$.
+If $\X$ is Gaussian, let $ n(\log d)^{c_0} \leq d \leq n^{q/2}$ and $p\in[ 1+c_1/\log \log d,2)$ for some universal constant $c_0,c_1>0$.
 Then